 Egbert was arrested in October after deputies learned that he was spying on a 20-year-old man repeatedly, while inappropriately touching himself.
 He would look through a hole in a bedroom door or use a CD as a mirror, to view the victim changing clothes or using the bathroom.
 At other times, he would sneak into the man’s bedroom and molest him.

 Egbert later told deputies, “he cannot control himself sexually, and needs to be either closely supervised or kept away from other people.”
 He also described having multiple sexual addictions and problems throughout his life.

 In November, Egbert was found competent to stand trial after attorneys requested a mental evaluation.
 He was ordered to receive treatment while incarcerated.

 Egbert is being held in jail without bail.
-He could face up to 15-years in prison if convicted.
+He is schedule to be sentenced March 23 and could face up to 15-years in prison.